Max Weber: The Economic Ethics of the World Religions

 Weber's work in the field of sociology of religion began with the book The Protestant Ethic and the Spirit of Capitalism.
-It continued with the book series The Economic Ethics of the World Religions, which contained The Religion of China, The Religion of India, and Ancient Judaism.
-However, his sudden death in 1920 left his work incomplete, preventing him from following Ancient Judaism with studies of early Christianity and Islam.
+It continued with The Economic Ethics of the World Religions book series, which contained The Religion of China, The Religion of India, and Ancient Judaism.
+Intended later studies of Christianity, Talmudic Judaism, and Islam were left unwritten.
 The books' three main themes were: religious ideas' effect on economic activities, the relationship between social stratification and religious ideas, and the distinguishable characteristics of Western civilisation.
-His goal was to find reasons for the different developmental paths of the cultures of the Western world and the Eastern world, without making value-judgements, unlike the contemporaneous social Darwinists.
-Weber simply wanted to explain the distinctive elements of Western civilisation.
+Weber's goal was to explain the Western world and the Eastern world's different developmental paths and the distinctive elements of Western civilisation.
 Weber also proposed a socio-evolutionary model of religious change where societies moved from magic to ethical monotheism, with the intermediatory steps of polytheism, pantheism, and monotheism.
-According to him, this was the result of growing economic stability, which allowed for professionalisation and the evolution of an increasingly sophisticated priesthood.
+According to him, this resulted from growing economic stability, allowing for professionalisation and the evolution of an increasingly sophisticated priesthood.
 As societies grew more complex and encompassed different groups, a hierarchy of gods developed.
 Meanwhile, as their power became more centralised, the concept of a universal God became more popular and desirable.

 The Religion of China

-In The Religion of China: Confucianism and Taoism, Weber focused on the aspects of Chinese society that were different from those of Western Europe, especially ones that contrasted with Puritanism.
+In The Religion of China: Confucianism and Taoism, Weber focused on the aspects of Chinese society that differed from those of Western Europe, especially ones that contrasted with Puritanism.
 As part of that, he questioned why capitalism had not developed in China.
 He focused on the issues of Chinese urban development, Chinese patrimonialism and officialdom and Chinese religion and philosophy – primarily Confucianism and Taoism – as the areas in which Chinese significantly differed from European development.
 According to Weber, Confucianism and Puritanism were superficially similar, but were actually very different from one another.
 Instead, they were mutually exclusive types of rational thought, each attempting to prescribe a way of life based on religious dogma.
-Notably, they both valued self-control and restraint and did not oppose accumulation of wealth.
+Notably, they both valued self-control and restraint and did not oppose wealth accumulation.
 However, both of those qualities were simply means to different final goals.
-Confucianism's goal was "a cultured status position", while Puritanism's goal was to create individuals who were "tools of God".
+Confucianism's goal was "a cultured status position", while Puritanism's goal was to make individuals "tools of God".
 According to Weber, the Puritans sought rational control of the world and rejected its irrationality while Confucians sought rational acceptance of that state of affairs.
-Therefore, he stated that it was the difference in social attitudes and mentality, shaped by the respective dominant religions, that contributed to the development of capitalism in the West and the absence of it in China.
+Therefore, he stated that the difference in social attitudes and mentality, shaped by the respective dominant religions, contributed to the development of capitalism in the West and the absence of it in China.